Terms and Definitions: M

 explanation on the writer's part is often called a metaphysical

-conceit.
-If the metaphorical connection is merely implied rather than directly stated, such as talking about "the ladder of success," the term is a subdued metaphor.
+conceit, especially in 17th-century poetry.
+If the metaphorical connection is merely implied rather than directly stated, such as talking about "the ladder of success," the term is a "subdued metaphor."
 The combination of two different metaphors into a single, awkward

 image is called a "mixed metaphor" or abusio.